"Doctor," Wyn said as she watched him step back from the console

 of it missing.
 He was surprised to find that it FELT undamaged.
 His pain

-receptors were telling him his body was in a ghastly mess.
-But he looked
+receptors were telling him his body was in a ghastly mess, but he looked

 all right.
 He touched his stomach where he KNEW he ought to have been